-Electric net is a protection measure similar to the electric enclosure.
-The main difference is that instead of several horizontal strings the net through which the charge flows is used.
+Electric net is a protection measure similar to the electric fence.
+The main difference is that instead of several horizontal tapes or wires the net through which the charge flows is used.

-Compared to the ordinary electric shepherd of one-two wires which is usually used to enclose livestock in pastures, this enclosure is more visible and solid.
+Compared to the ordinary electric shepherd of one-two wires which is usually used to enclose livestock in pastures, this enclosure is more visible, solid and high enough to protect livestock from wolves.

 Correctly installed and maintained electric net is an effective measure protecting from predators.
 The net itself is a physical barrier and electric shock is really unpleasant to the animal that has contact with the fence.
 It is believed that animals sense the electric field, so their resolution to come closer or to try to get in decreases.